 It is acknowledged that the scope of any drainage strategy should be proportionate to the scale of the development and the amount and type of flood risk the development site is subject to.
-As part of any drainage strategy, it will be important to identify existing drainage arrangements in order to determine the available options for draining the site as well as to and ascertain the impact of the proposal post development.
+As part of any drainage strategy it will be important to identify existing drainage arrangements in order to determine the available options for draining the site as well as to ascertain the impact of the proposal post development.

-In certain instances it may not be appropriate to attenuate significant amounts of water due to ecological considerations however-but water quality issues should always be considered.
-A risk assessment should be undertaken and appropriate treatment stages however-but water quality issues should always be considered.
-A risk assessment should be undertaken and appropriate treatment stages however-but water quality issues should always be considered.
-A risk assessment should be undertaken and appropriate treatment stages however-but water quality issues should always be considered.
-A risk assessment should be undertaken and appropriate treatment stages however-but water quality issues should be introduced if the receiving environment is assessed as being sensitive to development.
+In certain instances it may not be appropriate to attenuate significant amounts of water due to ecological considerations however water quality issues should always be considered.
+A risk assessment should be undertaken and appropriate treatment stages should be introduced if the receiving environment is assessed as being sensitive to development.